zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 TIP: `Current.user` comes from [CurrentAttributes](https://api.rubyonrails.org/classes/ActiveSupport/CurrentAttributes.html)
 which is a per-request attribute which resets automatically before and after each request.
-The Rails authentication generator uses this to keep track of the logged in User.
+The Zoisite authentication generator uses this to keep track of the logged in User.

 ### Safely Updating Passwords